TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 14/John 14.23.md

 ---

-Jesus answered and said unto him, If a man love me, he will keep my word: and my Father will love him, and we will come unto him, and make our abode with him.
+Jesus answered him, "If a man loves me, he will keep my word.
+My Father will love him, and we will come to him, and make our home with him.